Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 In order for them to work, you must obey some rules: Filter basically just add another 'where' to the sql.
 The column name must therefor be like the filtercolumn.
 If the "WHERE columnname like '%myname%'" doesn't work, because you would need to write "WHERE s1.columnname like '%myname%'", then the filter will not work.
 You would need to wrap your SQL so to eliminate the need for the columnname prefix.

+Filter, search and sort params selection triggers URL update.
+These params can also be applied to table on load via URL.
+These functions are not available if more than one table is displayed per page (multitable display).

+## Filter

 As for the filter, you have these further functionalities:
 - localize labels and results
 - sort possible results in the filter panel (eg to have weekdays in order)